ayumi-cloud/sc-legal-module/README.md

 ### AMP-HTML consent banner not being displayed 💊

 The AMP-HTML consent banner is wrapped with form tags that send a Cross-Site Request Forgery (CSRF) token for protection.
 If you add the form tags inside the `<amp-consent>` elements the AMP-HTML consent banner will be hidden!
 Make sure to add the form tags **outside** the `<amp-consent>` elements.
+This shouldn't be an issue if you don't modify the component code.

 ## Reporting a Vulnerability 💥